 If you are a blogger, this applies also to using your name.
 There is a much better chance that the domain name will be available and you are the brand.
 My own name ‘Paul Symonds’ is not available as a dot.com but it IS available as a “dot.co”.
 I might have to buy that name!

 4. Branding Considerations

 Imagine trying to brand your website called “Chocolate-Cake-receipts.com” on literature!
 A bit of a nightmare given its length.

 Adding in a bunch of keyword terms into your domain, in fact, has been shown to have no benefit at all from an SEO (Search Engine Optimisation) point of view!
 Do not try and stuff a bunch of words into your website address thinking it will help you.
 A website called “choccccccoco.com” is as likely to do as well as “chocolate-recipes-online.com” in terms of ranking.
 The absolute key will be the quality of the content you add and other SEO techniques such as the quality of inbound links to your site!

-choccccccoco.com though would be different to remember how to spell and chocolate-recipes-online.com with all the hyphens is not easy to remember.
+choccccccoco.com though would be difficult to remember how to spell and chocolate-recipes-online.com, with all the hyphens, is not easy to remember.
 So something simpler is better than both of those options.
 Do remember though, most people who visit your site, will NOT type in your website address, so they will not need to remember it.
 This is because most people will click through to your site, such as from social media or Pinterest or from a search engine.
 Do though try to avoid numbers and hyphens in the name.

 5. Avoid Hyphens and Numbers

-Try and avoid using hyphens and numbers in your domain because this only adds to the confusion if you including your website address on media such as business cards.
+Try and avoid using hyphens and numbers in your domain because this only adds to the confusion, if you include your website address on media such as business cards.
 People might easily mistype the name.
 Don’t over-complicate things!

 Get the Free 7 Day Email course